Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh went bungy jumping without a harness.
+Jayesh built the hostpital he was born in.

-Updated on: [4/4/2025]
+Updated on: [5/4/2025]
 <!-- #jokeEnd -->